Using neutron stars to probe dark matter charged under a $L_\mu-L_\tau$ symmetry: Dark Matter capture in Neutron Stars

+where $C_{\rm geom}$ is the capture rate in the geometric limit (all incident DM captured) and we have assumed the absence of any other source of heating.
+The coefficient $f$ represents the fraction of the total incident DM flux captured by the star; $f=1$ in the region of parameter space above the threshold cross section, and scales linearly with the scattering cross section for smaller values.

+The NS heating is maximised when the entire DM flux incident on the star is captured ($f=1)$.
+In this limit, the maximum temperature obtained from kinetic (kinetic+annihilation) heating is $\sim 1510$ K ($\sim 2160$ K) for $1\Msun$ NS and $\sim 2240$ K ($\sim 2640$ K) for $1.9\Msun$ NS.
+These temperatures do not vary appreciably for $\mathcal{O}(1)$ variations of the DM density, NS speed and mass.

 In Fig. \ref{fig:NScapLmuLtaufig2} we show the potential sensitivity to NS capture.
 NS heating is maximised for parameters which lie on the orange lines or above.
 (Note that we have plotted orange bands, rather than lines, to illustrate the dependence on the NS mass.)
-The observation of an old cold NS would thus enable us to exclude the entire parameter region above these bands, and therefore permit us to probe the interesting region $Q_\chi\sim 1$.
+For parameter points below the orange lines, the DM capture and hence the NS heating is sub-maximal, and thus observational prospects would be challenging.
+Thus, the parameter space {\it above} the orange band is the one for which this technique is of interest.
+Specifically, the observation of an old cold NS would enable us to exclude the entire parameter region above these bands.
+Importantly, this probes the interesting region $Q_\chi\sim 1$.
 The direct detection constraints are comparable to the potential NS sensitivity only for $m_\chi \gtrsim \mathcal{O}(10\,{\rm GeV})$ with $\varepsilon_0 = 0$.
 In all other cases, NSs provide much greater sensitivity.